voxcraft/voxcraft.github.io/design.md

 [voxcraft-sim](https://github.com/voxcraft/voxcraft-sim) simulates voxels in parallel on a gpu.
 The simulations are headless (without graphics) and linux-only, but a _history file_ can be recorded that traces the behavior of each voxel within a simulation.
-This history can then be replayed locally in voxcraft-viz.
+This history can then be replayed on any machine with voxcraft-viz.
 <br>

 <a name="colab"></a>